There’s so much to explore at the Museums on the Green, run by the Falmouth Historical Society.

 See how life has changed over the years through a self-guided tour of our exhibit.
 Discover a 1939 jukebox which can still play records on occasion, a lifeboat fixture from the luxury liner Andrea Doria, which sank off Nantucket in 1956, and a cannonball that might have been fired from the HMS Nimrod on Falmouth during the War of 1812.

-And, take a video side trip to the 1940s.
+And take a video side trip to the 1940s.
 In September 1941, just months before the United States entered World War II, volunteers from the local Kiwanis Club canvassed town, filming people doing everyday things.
 Watch video highlights from “A Day in the Life” in Falmouth here.
+Also be sure to visit the new “Age of Whaling” exhibit, which features items from our scrimshaw collection.

 Put your feet in the stocks to experience the public punishment for ne’er do wells centuries ago.
-Peek inside Katie’s Clubhouse, a child-size replica of the Odd Fellows Hall schoolhouse, where poet Katharine Lee Bates attended as a child.
 Marvel at our restored cannon, recovered from Great Ledge in Buzzards Bay in 1983.
 Some believe it is armament associated with the HMS Nimrod, which bombarded Falmouth during the War of 1812.
-And, remember, when you “had to go” back in the day, you really had to go–to the three-seater outhouse!
+And, remember, when you “had to go” back in the day, you really had to go–to the four-seater outhouse!